IsmetOzzer/timeSeries/3_Correlation-analysis-and-the-autocorrelation-function.md

 **Covariance** means to what degree two variables sync their movement (e.g., increase or decrease) in the values.
-For time series analysis, this syncronization is investigated at certain time points while for behavior, it is investigated by enough number of people showing eleveted scores for an attribute.
+For time series analysis, this syncronization is investigated at certain time points.
 The covariance coefficient depends on the scale of the variables (i.e., how big or small the values are).

 **Correlation** is a standardized version of covariance which does not depend on the scale of the measurements in the variables.